NotePlan/plugins/jgclark.Reviews/README.md

 Particular thanks to George Crump, 'John1' and David Wertheimer for their suggestions and beta testing.

 ## Support
+There is what I consider to be a bug in the NotePlan API that means most of these commands **can only update a project note if it is open in the main  Editor**, not in a separate window, or the non-leftmost split window.

 If you find an issue with this plugin, or would like to suggest new features for it, please raise a [Bug or Feature 'Issue'](https://github.com/NotePlan/plugins/issues).

 If you would like to support my late-night work extending NotePlan through writing these plugins, you can through